Mediator Training Online – Video Access: Option 2

 Module 4b: Distinctions and Differences Questions

 These mediation questions also bring clarity and explore subjective realities.
 Specifically. they enable a party to see the conflict and from an alternative perspective.
-These mediation questions facilitate a mediator to bring clarity, relevance and boundary to the dispute.
-They bring measurement regarding something that requires more clarity such as the extent of the effect of the dispute on parties; the level of understanding between them; the progress made during the mediation process; and whether a solution will be appropriate.
+These mediation questions facilitate a mediator to bring clarity, relevance and boundary to a dispute.
+They bring measurement regarding something that requires more clarity such as the extent of the impact of the dispute on parties; the level of understanding between them; the progress made during the mediation process; and whether a solution will be appropriate.
 These questions lead to an adjustment of a party’s subjective thinking and a shift in their approach to the confict.
-(Demonstration mediation film film is done asking mediation questions of one party at a separate caucus meeting)
+(Demonstration mediation film film is done asking mediation questions of one party at a separate or caucus meeting)

 Shift Thinking: Cognitive Elements Based Questions